 Elected to the Board of Trustees in 2011.
 Anne is a Semi-retired nurse specialising as a Specialist Practice Nurse in Occupational Health.
 Anne is also a Retired major in Queen Alexandra Royal Army Nursing Corps (volunteers) & Company Director.
 "I am Keen to get involved in a charitable organisation and felt Acorns would make best use of both my professional nursing and business management skills".

 Elected to the Board of Trustees in 2012.
-Mark is also Deputy Chairman of Birmingham City University and Chairman of Governors at Solihull School.
+Mark is also Pro-Chancellor and Chairman of the Board of Governors at Birmingham City University and Chairman of Governors at Solihull School.
 Mark has enjoyed a diverse and rewarding career with the global business advisory firm KPMG.
 "It is no coincidence that each of my current responsibilities reflects a long held personal interest in the development, motivation and care for children and young people, where I believe there is the greatest potential to help make a real difference".

 Dr Sarindar Singh Sahota OBE

 Elected to the board of trustees in 2005.
 With many years’ experience of business, Sarindar currently sits on the Community Advisory Board of the University of Birmingham, chairs the Quality Board for Adult Social Care of Birmingham City Council, a member of the Smethwick Delivery Board and Trustee of Nishkam Schools Trust.
 "I joined the Board after seeing at first hand the way in which Acorns Children's Hospice support children and families in their most difficult times".

 Elected to the Board of Trustees in March 2014.
 Phil has enjoyed an esteemed career in local media initially at BRMB, then Heart FM and subsequently with Orion Media, where he was CEO and then Chairman until 2016.
 He is currently chairman of Birmingham TV commercial production company Koala TV.
 "I’ve helped raise money for Acorns for 25 years at both brmb and latterly Free Radio, and to be asked to help support Acorns directly by becoming a trustee was a request I simply couldn’t turn down.
 I only hope whatever business experience I can bring to the table helps Acorns grow and achieve more of their mission".